nayan-23885/git-and-github-cheat-Sheet/README.md

 # git-and-github-cheat-Sheet
-This contains commands to GIT and GITHUB.
+This contains commands related to GIT and GITHUB.